-Several statistical tests were performed on the qualitative date to try and capture the marginalization of autistic women.
-A chi-square test of independence was performed to identify between sex differences in health utilization.
-A statistically significant relationship between hospitalizations in the last year and sex was observed, where women were more likely to be hospitalized (X2 (1, N = 112) = 7.169, p < 0.01).
-In addition, a statistically significant relationship between utilization of mental health services in the community and sex, where women were once again more likely to be enrolled in services than men, was observed (X2 (1, N = 112) = 7.202, p < 0.01).
-These findings might signify better health outcomes among autistic men than women demonstrating inequalities between these two groups.
-Nevertheless, they can also indicate better access to healthcare services among women, and not necessarily worth health outcomes that require treatments.
-This assumption is less likely given the marginalization autistic adults experience in the healthcare system in Israel, as the previous chapter demonstrate, that prevents all autistic adults from accessing services.
-Furthermore, as statistically significant association was demonstrated between having a guardian and sex (X2 (1, N = 112) = 6.510, p < 0.05).
-This association could suggest the differences on health outcomes between men and women in this dataset is a result of independent decisions that women participated in the survey made on their health.
-Although the quantitative findings are inconclusive, it is clear from the qualitative findings autistic women are marginalized in the Israeli context, their intersected social position prevents them from equal access to services.
+Several statistical tests were performed on the qualitative data to try and capture the marginalization of autistic women.
+A chi-square test of independence was performed to identify sex differences in the use of healthcare services.
+A statistically significant relationship between the number of hospitalizations in the past year and sex was observed, with women being more likely to be hospitalized (X2 (1, N = 112) = 7.169, p < 0.01).
+In addition, a statistically significant relationship between the use of mental health services in the community and sex was observed, where women were once again more likely to be enrolled in services than men (X2 (1, N = 112) = 7.202, p < 0.01).
+These findings might signify that there are better health outcomes among autistic men than women, demonstrating inequalities between these two groups.
+Nevertheless, they could also indicate better access to healthcare services among women and not necessarily worse health outcomes that require treatment.
+This assumption is less likely given the marginalization autistic adults experience in the healthcare system in Israel, as the previous chapter demonstrated, which prevents all autistic adults from accessing services.
+Furthermore, a statistically significant association was demonstrated between having a guardian and sex (X2 (1, N = 112) = 6.510, p < 0.05).
+This association could suggest that the differences in health outcomes between men and women seen in this dataset are a result of independent decisions that the women who participated in this survey made in relation to their health.
+Although the quantitative findings were inconclusive, it is clear from the qualitative findings that autistic women are marginalized in the Israeli context, with their intersectional social position preventing their equal access to services.

 6.1.6.
 Autistic individuals from the LGBTQ community

-As gender and sexuality cannot be regarded as binary, and despite the discrimination of autistics who consider themselves as part of the Lesbian Gay Bisexual Transsexual Transgender and Queer (LGBTQ) community was not directly expressed, given the prevalence of autistics who see themselves as part of this community (Warrier et al., 2020), and because this community is oppressed in Israel (Kuperman & Sznitman, 2016) it is crucial to discuss this intersected identity.
-Despite no study explored the scale of gender-divers’ autistic adults’ community in Israel, interviewees had mentioned it notable presence.
-For example, Zohar, an occupational therapist working with autistic adults mentioned “Gender and sexual preferences, there is great confusion, a lot of trans[genders]” (Zohar, a professional working with autistic adults).
-The scientific literature shows gender concerns and Gender Dysphoria are indeed common issues among autistic adults and mentioning the need to create suitable services that address these concerns (Jacobs, Rachlin, Erickson-Schroth & Janssen, 2014; van Schalkwyk, Klingensmith & Volkmar, 2015; Glidden, Bouman, Jones & Arcelus, 2016; George & Stokes, 2017).
-An example why suited service might be needed for LGBTQ autistics could be understood from Barak, an autistic adult interviewed together with his male autistic partner:
+As gender and sexuality cannot be regarded as binary, and despite the discrimination against autistic individuals who consider themselves to be part of the lesbian, gay, bisexual, transsexual, transgender, and queer (LGBTQ) community not being directly expressed, given the prevalence of autistic individuals who see themselves as part of this community (Warrier et al., 2020) and because this community is oppressed in Israel (Kuperman & Sznitman, 2016), it is crucial to discuss this intersectional identity.
+Despite there having been no studies that have explored the scale of the gender-diverse autistic adult community in Israel, the interviewees suggested it has a notable presence.
+For example, Zohar, an occupational therapist working with autistic adults, mentioned that “Gender and sexual preferences, there is great confusion, a lot of trans[genders]” (Zohar, a professional working with autistic adults).
+The scientific literature shows that gender concerns and gender dysphoria are indeed common issues among autistic adults and suggests a need to create suitable services that address these concerns (Jacobs, Rachlin, Erickson-Schroth & Janssen, 2014; van Schalkwyk, Klingensmith & Volkmar, 2015; Glidden, Bouman, Jones & Arcelus, 2016; George & Stokes, 2017).
+An example of why specific services might be needed for LGBTQ autistic individuals was given by Barak, an autistic adult interviewed together with his male autistic partner, Shlomi:

 “People do not understand our relationship because they try to classify us into some kind of category, usually it will be gays because we are two men […] it is not suitable, I met gay people they are nothing like us.
-The idea of their [gay] relationship looks exactly like a relationship between a man and a woman, just between two men, they still have roles that they play with each other […] you are never free to really share your life with another person, there is no such thing in our relationship” (Barak, an autistic adult).
+The idea of their [gay] relationship looks exactly like a relationship between a man and a woman, just between two men, they still have roles that they play with each other […] you are never free to really share your life with another person, there is no such thing in our relationship.”
+(Barak, an autistic adult.)